The Baltimore Police Department won’t be losing one of its Foxtrot helicopters after all.

-Bealefeld argued that the aircraft was an essential asset to police on the ground, able to spot criminals running down alleys, pursue dirt bikes and discover illegal caches of marijuana growing on porches and back lots.
+Bealefeld argued that the aircraft was an essential asset to police on the ground, able with their intense spotlights to target criminals running down alleys, chase dirt bikes and stolent cars, and discover marijuana growing on porches and back lots.

 Equally important was the replacement of the fleet, which was reaching the end of its useful live.

-In an unusual deal ratified by Rawlings-Blake and other members of the Board of Estimates, the helicopter order was awarded to Texas-based American Eurocopter Corp. without competitive bids.
+In an unusual deal ratified by Rawlings-Blake and other Board of Estimates members, the helicopter order was awarded to Texas-based American Eurocopter Corp. without competitive bids.

 The Police Department and Bureau of Purchasing justified the “sole-source” contract as cheaper for the city because Eurocopter had supplied the original Foxtrots.

-As a result, the city’s supply of parts would be compatible with the new fleet and ground and air personnel would be qualified to maintain and operate this type of helicopter without retraining.
+Because of this, they said, the city’s supply of helicopter parts would be compatible with the new fleet, and ground and air personnel would be qualified to maintain and operate the new helicopters without retraining.